That One Time I Created a Location Mystery Sub-Genre

 He’s also a very talented public speaker.

 I met Steven at my first Blue Ridge Conference.
 Anyone who has taken his classes walks away with more than information and guidance.
-He … read the rest. . .
+He teaches writing in a way that lets the writer live what we learn.

 Sweeten my tea and share: